Chapter 1 problems#

 ...
 12 more lines ...

-This is not a standard CSV file, and you’ll get an error if you try loading it using pd.read_csv with no options.
+You’ll get an error if you try loading this file using pd.read_csv with no options.
 Consult the help docs for the function pd.read_csv to find an option that skips the metadata rows, and load the data below them.

 Hint: Use help(pd.read_csv), pd.read_csv?, or the online docs at https://pandas.pydata.org/docs/.